-I visited the Seabees Museum and Memorial Park in North Kingston, Rhode Island.
-It is a museum dedicated to those who served in the United States Navy Seabees.
+Seabees Museum and Memorial Park is a museum dedicated to those who served in the United States Navy Seabees.
 The museum contains many artifacts and tells history about Seabees’ roles.
 Seabees have been around for a few wars including WW II, The Korean War, The Vietnam War and in the Middle East.

 The museum was very well organized, each section focusing on a specific time era.
 Outside of the museum, there are 6 acres of land with a few Quonset huts, a church and bunkers.
 There are souvenirs available for purchase inside.
 I picked up a Seabees coin and carry it around with me.
-Whenever I look at it, I think of my Poppop.
+Whenever I look at it, I will think of my Poppop.

 More information about Seabees Museum: